 Event Listeners

 Event Listeners are used to add and remove JavaScript Events.
-The most preferred and recommended way of dealing with javascript events is to use event listeners.
-These event listeners were introduced in ECMA 5.
-Thus all modern web browsers support them (Except I.E 8 and below).
+The most preferred and recommended way to deal with JavaScript events is to use event listeners.
+These event listeners were introduced in ES5 (2009).
+Thus, all modern web browsers support them (except IE 8 and below).

-To use event listeners, we use addEventListener() function (to add event), and removeEventListener() function (to remove an event).
+To use event listeners, we use the addEventListener() function to add an event and the removeEventListener() function to remove an event.

 addEventListener

-Inside addEventListener function, first parameter is event type string, like click, mouseover, mouseout, scroll etc and second parameter is function that will be called when event occurs.
-Second parameter can also be an anonymous function.
-Third parameter is boolean.
+Inside the addEventListener function, the first parameter is an event type string, like click, mouseover, mouseout, scroll, etc. The second parameter is the function that will be called when the event occurs.
+The second parameter can also be an anonymous function.
+The third parameter is a boolean.

 addEventListener with callback function